-Students may not carry medications on campus, this includes OTC products (Tylenol/Advil/Motrin etc.).
+Students may not carry medications on campus.
 All medication must be clearly labeled and is to be kept in the Health Office in a locked cabinet.
 The only exception to this policy is an inhaler.
 All medication including inhalers, prescription meds, and over-the-counter meds are to be reviewed by the school nurse.
 A medication at school form signed by the parent and physician must be presented to the school nurse for all medication to be administered at school and should be renewed each academic school year.
 The Health Office does not keep medication for general student use.